VKGL-Kwaliteit/BioinformaticaVeldnorm/docs/verification_validation.md

 The following citation is taken from IMDRF/SaMD WG/N23 FINAL:2015 "Software as a Medical Device (SaMD): Application of Quality Management System "

-> ### Verification and Validation
->
+!!! quote "Verification and Validation"

-> The verification and validation (V&V) activities should be targeted towards the criticality and impact to patient safety of the SaMD, as discussed in IMDRF/SaMD WG/N12.
+    The verification and validation (V&V) activities should be targeted towards the criticality and impact to patient safety of the SaMD, as discussed in IMDRF/SaMD WG/N12.
-> Typically, verification (providing assurance that the design and development activity at each development stage conforms to the requirements) and validation
+    Typically, verification (providing assurance that the design and development activity at each development stage conforms to the requirements) and validation
-> (providing reasonable confidence that the software meets its intended use/user needs and operational requirements) activities ensure that all elements from the SaMD design
-> and development—including any changes made during maintenance/upgrades—have been implemented correctly and that objective evidence of this implementation is recorded.
+    (providing reasonable confidence that the software meets its intended use/user needs and operational requirements) activities ensure that all elements from the SaMD design and development—including any changes made during maintenance/upgrades—have been implemented correctly and that objective evidence of this implementation is recorded.

 In short, Barry Boehm expressed the difference between the software verification and software validation as follows: